 3) Ideas, not sound bites.

 The problem: Most politicians run for office without any ideas.
 Instead they rely on 2-3 sound bites which they repeat over and over.
 It’s so bad that there are even a slew of politicians who don’t even have positions on their website.
-My opponent, Jean Schmidt was one of them.
-You could basically look at photos of her or donate to her campaign.
+My ultimate opponent, Jean Schmidt was one of them.
+On her website you could look at photos of her or donate money.
 Those were your choices.
-After a year+ of dealing with this idiocy, I let loose in the debate on it and called it what it was: parrot politics.
+After a year+ of dealing with this idiocy, I let loose in the debate and called it what it was: parrot politics.
 You could teach a parrot to say the names of a few diseases, that doesn’t make the parrot a doctor.
-You can teach a parrot to say “lower taxes” and “smaller government”, but that doesn’t make that parrot a conservative either.
+You can teach a parrot to say “lower taxes” and “smaller government,” but that wouldn’t make that parrot a conservative either.
 It was infuriating.

 So I laid out an aggressive policy platform on my website.
 I even went further to post about relevant policy news on The Huffington Post.
 I constantly updated the Facebook campaign page with relevant news articles & commentary.
 I answered emails every day on policy positions and where I stood on issues.